Holy Island, Anglesey: Natural features

-Whilst most of the coastline is rocky there are sandy beaches at Trearddur Bay and Penrhos Country Park.
-Due to the rocky nature the island has seen more of its fair share of shipwrecks through the years.
-The coastal zone between the island and the mainland of Anglesey is a large site of special scientific interest – Beddmanarch–Cymyran.
+Whilst most of the coastline is rocky, there are sandy beaches at Trearddur Bay and Penrhos Country Park.
+Due to its rocky nature the island has seen many shipwrecks through the years.
+The coastal zone between the island and the mainland of Anglesey is a large site of special scientific interest: Beddmanarch–Cymyran.

 Transport

 Holy Island is connected to Anglesey by two road links.
 The first, the Stanley Embankment, is made up of causeways carrying the A5 and A55.
 The second is the much older original link, Four Mile Bridge.
 The Stanley Embankment also carries the North Wales Coast Line which terminates at the island's only railway station, in Holyhead.
 The Port of Holyhead has passenger and freight ferries which travel to Dublin Port, Ireland.
-Buses from the island run to Amlwch, Llangefni and Bangor amongst other places.
+Buses from the island run to Amlwch, Llangefni and Bangor, amongst other places.

 Around 30 mi of the 125 mi Anglesey Coastal Path is on Holy Island.
 National Cycle Route 5 and National Cycle Route 8 traverse the island.
 The nearest airport is Anglesey Airport a few miles away on the Anglesey mainland and provides daily flights to Cardiff.
 The nearest major airport is Liverpool John Lennon Airport, 100 mi away.

-Sport & Tourism
+Sport and tourism

-There are three association football teams in the Welsh football league system on the island, Holyhead Hotspur, Caergybi and Trearddur Bay.
+There are three association football teams in the Welsh football league system on the island: Holyhead Hotspur, Holyhead Town and Trearddur Bay.
 The New Oval ground is home to the Ynys Môn football team and hosted the finals of the 2019 Inter Games Football Tournament.
 There is also a rugby union side and a golf course.
 Holyhead Park contains lawn bowling greens, three public tennis courts and a skate park.
 Like the rest of Anglesey, owing to its exposed location in the Irish Sea, surfing is popular.

 Many people staying on Holy Island do so short term whilst waiting for the ferries to Dublin Port.
 As such the largest hotels (Travelodge and Premier Inn) are located close to the A5/A55 roads.
 Centred in Holyhead but dotted around the island (especially Trearddur Bay and Rhoscolyn) are quite a number of smaller bed and breakfast hotels and caravan parks for people who may wish to stay longer.
 Attractions in the area include South Stack Lighthouse and the RSPB reserve close by, the Breakwater Country Park, the RNLI museum and walks up Holyhead Mountain.